-The Company has definitive license agreements to market both the Company's umbilical cord blood and menstrual stem cell programs in Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama and Pakistan.
-In October 2012, the Company sent notice of termination to the Company's Venezuelan affiliate, which represents Venezuela, Chile, Colombia and Peru, for failure to meet its payment obligation in accordance with the contract.
+The Company has definitive license agreements to market the Company's umbilical cord blood stem cell programs in Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama and Pakistan.
+In October 2012, the Company sent a notice of termination to the Company's Venezuelan affiliate for failure to meet its payment obligation in accordance with the contract.
 Subsequent to the notice of termination, payment was received for outstanding processing and storage fees due from Venezuela.
 The Company is in the process of discussing a new agreement.
-The Company continues to accept umbilical cord blood and menstrual stem cell specimens to be processed and stored during the negotiations.
-In December 2012, the Company sent notice of termination to the Company's affiliate in Ecuador for failure to meet its payment obligation in accordance with the contract.
-Subsequent to the notice of termination, payment was received for outstanding processing and storage fees due from Ecuador.
-The Company is in the process of discussing a new agreement.
-The Company continues to accept umbilical cord blood and menstrual stem cell specimens to be processed and stored during the negotiations.
+The Company continues to accept umbilical cord blood stem cell specimens to be processed and stored during the negotiations.
+In December 2012, the Company sent a notice of termination to the Company's affiliate in Ecuador for failure to meet its payment obligation in accordance with the contract.
+Subsequent to the notice of termination to the Company's affiliate in Ecuador for failure to meet its payment obligation in accordance with the contract.
+Subsequent to the notice of termination to the Company's affiliate in Ecuador for magnet 2013, the Company was notified that its affiliate in Ecuador was closed by the National Institute of Organic Donation (INDOT).
+As a result, the Company recorded an allowance for uncollectible receivables for the \$150,000 processing and storage fee receivable due from Ecuador in the third quarter of fiscal 2013.
+During the fourth quarter of fiscal 2013, the Company began to bill the Ecuadorian clients directly for cord blood specimens that are stored at the Company's facility in Oldsmar, Florida.

-Processing and storage revenues from specimens originating in territories that store at the Company's facility in Oldsmar, Florida totaled \$374,221 and \$406,385 for the three months ended February 28, 2013 and February 29, 2012, respectively, and are reflected in processing and storage fees in the accompanying consolidated statements of operations.
+Processing and storage revenues from specimens originating in territories that store at the Company's facility in Oldsmar, Florida totaled \$362,947 and \$374,221 for the three months ended February 28, 2014 and February 28, 2013, respectively, and are reflected in processing and storage fees in the accompanying consolidated statements of operations.

-The following table details the initial license fees for the technology and marketing agreements and processing and storage royalties earned for the technology agreements for the three months ended February 28, 2013 and February 29, 2012.
+The following table details the initial license fees for the technology and marketing agreements and processing and storage royalties earned for the technology agreements for the three months ended February 28, 2014 and February 28, 2013.
 The initial license fees and processing and storage royalties are reflected in licensee income in the accompanying consolidated statements of operations.

 For the three months ended

-February 28, 2013 February 29, 2012 2

-Process and Process and
+February 28, 2014 Process and February 28, 2013 Process and

 License Storage License Storage

 Fee Royalties Total Fee Royalties Total

 India \$ - \$169,412 \$169,412 \$ - \$169,412 \$169,412

-Mexico 154,122 154,122 167,330 167,330
+Mexico 793,839 793,839 154,122 154,122

-Nicaragua 5,000 5,000

-Total \$ - \$323,534 \$323,534 \$5,000 \$336,742 \$341,742
+Total \$ \$963,251 \$963,251 \$ \$323,534 \$323,534